Tranby, Glebe: History of Tranby

 "Tranby", originally known as "Toxteth Cottage", was first listed in the Sands Directory in 1858 and is thought to have been completed in that year.
-It was situated in the gounds of George Allen's Toxteth Park Estate.
+It was situated in the grounds of George Allen's Toxteth Park Estate.
 Allen, a founding member of the legal firm Allen, Allen and Hemsley, President of the Bank of New South Wales 1860-66, Mayor of Sydney 1844-5 and Member of the Legislative Council 1845-73, owned the property.
 The cottage was the residence of Allen's daughter Mary and her husband George Allen Mansfield.
 Mansfield was the son of Ralph Mansfield, a Wesleyan Minister and the secretary of the Australian Gas Light Company from 1837 to 1879.
 He and Mary lived in the house until 1861.
 The cottage became known as Tranby in the 1870s when Allen's other daughter Elizabeth and her husband William Binnington Boyce lived there.

 On the death of George Allen, Toxteth Park Estate was subdivided and in 1887, Tranby was purchased by Allen's brother, William Boyce Allen.
 In 1910 additions were made to the house to accommodate William Allen's large family.

 In 1931 Tranby became a hostel for the University of Sydney and was the home of John Hope of Christ Church St Laurence.
 The property remained in the Boyce Allen family until 1946.
 In 1957 Tranby became a Training Centre for the "development of co-operative practices for Aborigines", under the control of the Australian Board of Missions Christian Community Co-operative and run by the Rev Alf Clint.

 In 1971 the name "Tranby Co-operative for Aborigines Ltd." was registered.
 Tranby is now an Aboriginal-managed, community-based, non-profit co-operative, with the college forming the largest part of the facility.
 It is a meeting place for senior community members and has been the scene of key issues in the history of Indigenous activism, including meetings which led to the Royal Commission into Aboriginal Deaths in Custody.

 The college was redeveloped in 1997-98 to accommodate the increasing demands on community and educational programmes.
 Cracknell Lonergan Architects collaborated with Merrima Design Unit to design a series of new buildings and classrooms around a courtyard.
 The design was inspired by the concept of Indigenous learning circles.
 The building was officially opened in 1998.